GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
 >
-> ~ *Ted Nelson*
+> ~ *Richard P. Gabriel*

 ---
 ## 🏎 Quick Facts